ginanjarn/pythontools/README.md

 ## TROUBLESHOOT

-* This plugin conflict with other pyhon completion plugin.
+* This plugin conflict with other python completion plugin.
 Try to disable or remove the plugin.

 * Python interpreter must be setup.